 Evaporative dry eye occurs when your tear film isn’t getting the oil content it needs to prevent it from evaporating.

 Your meibomian glands, located around the edges of your eyelids, produce the oil your tear film uses.
 Issues affecting the meibomian glands, for the most part, fall under a condition called meibomian gland dysfunction.

-Learn more about meibomian gland dysfunction later on this page.
+Learn more about meibomian gland dysfunction.